Jose Miranda Player Props: Twins vs. Nationals

 Jose Miranda At The Plate

-- In seven games this year, Miranda has picked up an RBI, with more than one RBI once.
+- Miranda has driven in a run in seven games this year (33.3%), including one multiple-RBI game.

-- He has scored in five of 20 games so far this year.
+- He has scored in five games this season (23.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.